 DHCD provides assistance to tenant groups that are threatened with displacement due to the sale of their apartment building.
 DHCD provides both financial assistance and technical assistance, as well as specialized organizational and development services, for tenant groups who are pursuing the purchase of their apartment buildings with the intention to convert them to cooperatives or condominiums.
 Through DHCD's Development Finance Division, organized tenant associations may be provided with seed money, earnest money deposits, and acquisition and/or rehabilitation assistance.
-After acquisition and rehabilitation, DHCD also provides ongoing Board training and property management support to the now-developed cooperative or condominium Boards.
+After acquisition and rehabilitation, DHCD also provides ongoing Board training and property management support to the newly formed cooperative or condominium Boards.

-2C1: Pre-purchase Counseling/Training DHCD seeks one or more organizations which will provide pre-acquisition organizational and developmental counseling and training to tenant groups or tenant associations in support of their intent to purchase their building.
+2C1: Pre-purchase Counseling/Training

+DHCD seeks one or more organizations which will provide pre-acquisition organizational and developmental counseling and training to tenant groups or tenant associations in support of their intent to purchase their building.
 These tenant groups must be preliminarily qualified as eligible for DHCD's Tenant Purchase Technical Assistance program.
-Grantees must provide the following services to tenant groups: (1) establishment of a tenant association, (2) selection and appropriate training of Board members (3) training of captains (court, building and floor), (4) training in roles and functions of committee members (5) training tenant groups in detail about the building purchase process (6) training tenant associations in property management techniques (7) conducting surveys of tenant associations to determine the appropriate form of ownership (cooperative or condominium).
+Grantees must provide the following services to tenant groups: (1) establishment of a tenant association; (2) selection and appropriate training of Board members; (3) training of captains (court, building and floor); (4) training in roles and functions of committee members; (5) training tenant groups in detail about the building purchase process; (6) training tenant associations in property management techniques; (7) provide training to the tenant association on each type of ownership; and (8) conducting surveys of tenant associations to determine the appropriate form of ownership for their building (cooperative or condominium).

-While training the tenant association, the grantee must be able to prepare and submit appropriate documentation related to the purchase process, including but not limited to: tenant profiles and feasibility analyses, response to Notice of Sale of Building, preliminary development, acquisition, and rehabilitation plans, and operational plans, The grantees must have skill and experience in negotiating lease or purchase of the building.
+While training the tenant association, the grantee must be able to prepare and submit appropriate documentation required in the purchase process, including but not limited to: tenant profiles and feasibility analyses, response to Notice of Sale of Building, preliminary development, acquisition, and rehabilitation plans, and operational plans.

+The grantees must have skill and experience in negotiating lease or purchase of the building.
 In addition, grantees must assist tenant groups in procurement related to the development, purchase, and rehabilitation process, including but not limited to: attorneys, architects, engineers, financial and developmental consultants, private developers, appraisers, and property managers.